Alumni and Giving

 The Alice G. Smith Lecture, established in 1989, is sponsored by the University of South Florida, School of Information.
 The lecture is an annual recognition of a scholar or author whose achievements have been instrumental in the development of librarianship or information studies.
 The lecture series honors the memory of the School's first director, Alice Gullen Smith, known for her work with youth and bibliotherapy.
 The Lecture Fund was created with the purpose of memorializing the visionary work of Dr. Smith, who was central to the School's first accreditation by the American Library Association in 1975.
 Florida Library Association archivist, Bernadette Storck has provided an oral history of the development of libraries in Tampa, Florida that details the contributions of Dr. Smith including her establishment of the Tampa Book Fair that encouraged thousands of children to foster a love for books and reading.

+2019: Jessamyn Charity West is an American librarian and blogger, best known as the creator of librarian.net and for her unconventional views on her profession as an information activist.
 West is an active consultant, researcher and international public speaker on library science and digital divide issues.
 She is the author of a 2011 book Without a Net: Librarians Bridging the Digital Divide which explores the challenges of a society becoming stratified by computer skills as well as race and income inequality.
 Jessamyn speaks to local, regional, and national libraries and library associations and is a regular Computers in Libraries columnist writing on these and other issues relating to the status and roles of libraries in the modern changing world.
 She has put her skills to good use for fifteen years teaching basic technology classes at Randolph Technical Career Center's adult education program.
 In addition to being a community technologist and writer, she has taught Community Engagement at University Of Hawai'i at Manoa's Library & Information Science Program, and is the technology coordinator for the Vermont Library Association (VLA).
 She created the "Passport to Vermont Libraries" program and was the recipient of VLA's Library Advocate of the Year Award in 2016, and was recently a Fellow at Harvard's Library Innovation Lab.
 She holds a BA from Hampshire College and an MLib. from the University of Washington.

 1990: Kenneth E. Dowlin was City Librarian for the City of San Francisco.
 Under his direction, a new, contemporary San Francisco Public Library was built.